 4 min read.
 Do you sleep on your back to prevent wrinkles?
 How do you protect your hair from frizz during the night?

 First of all, sleeping on silk feels great.
 Once we tried, we were immediately hooked and found it hard to switch back to any other pillowcase.
 Consider yourself warned of the addictive potential.
 A silk pillowcase not only makes a great and lazy beauty tool but also helps to enhance our sleeping climate and overall sleep quality.
-Now let us see how far its beauty-enhancing qualities reach.
-Will a silk pillowcase really help our hair grow and make wrinkles disappear?
+Now let us see how far the beauty-enhancing qualities of a silk pillowcase reach.
+Will a silk pillowcase really help our hair grow and make wrinkles disappear overnight?

 A silk pillowcase does not directly make our hair grow, but it does have some benefits for the overall health of our hair.
 Consider it rather a silk pillowcase against hair breakage than a silk pillowcase for hair growth.
 Hair growth is supported by a healthy scalp, nutrition and overall health.
 A silk pillowcase as part of our hair care routine will promote healthier and thus potentially longer growing hair.

 3. Expression lines, sleep lines, sleep creases, sleep wrinkles - what's the difference?